khaes-kth/Sorald-experiments/README.md

 [1]: Marcilio, D., Bonifácio, R., Monteiro, E., Canedo, E., Luz, W., & Pinto, G. (2019, May).
 Are static analysis violations really fixed? a closer look at realistic usage of sonarqube.
 In 2019 IEEE/ACM 27th International Conference on Program Comprehension (ICPC) (pp. 209-219).
 IEEE.
 [2]: Marcilio, D., Furia, C. A., Bonifacio, R., & Pinto, G. (2020).
 SpongeBugs: Automatically generating fix suggestions in response to static code analysis warnings.
 Journal of Systems and Software, 168, 110671.
 ````

+# Sonar Rules Labelling
+Two authors label all SonarJava bug rules following the definitions below:
+- Fixable: we can design templates that remove the violation and implement the expected behavior.
+Note that we should know which template should be applied on each violation.
+If we have multiple templates but do not know which one would work for each violation, the rule is not fixable.
+- Partially fixable: there is a strict subset of the violations of the rule that are fixable.
+We should also be able to determine if a given violation lies in this subset or not.
+- Unfixable: neither fixable, nor partially fixable.